 About Ebb Therapeutics

-founded in 2008 after the company’s founder, Eric Nofzinger, M.D., performed pioneering brain imaging studies on insomnia patients at the University of Pittsburgh.
-His research resulted in the development of Ebb Insomnia Therapy, a clinically safe, medical grade device, with none of the side effects found in traditional treatments.
-Ebb Therapeutics was funded in part by a grant from the National Institutes of Health, as well as by private equity and venture capital firms, KKR, Arboretum Ventures, Versant Ventures and Partner Ventures.
+Headquartered in Pittsburgh, PA, the privately-held company was founded in 2008 by Eric Nofzinger, M.D., after he performed pioneering brain imaging studies on insomnia patients at the University of Pittsburgh.
+His research resulted in the development of Ebb Insomnia Therapy, a clinically-safe, medical-grade device, with none of the side effects found in traditional treatments.
+Ebb Therapeutics was funded in part by a grant from the National Institutes of Health, as well as private equity and venture capital firms, KKR, Arboretum Ventures, Versant Ventures and Partner Ventures.

 Chief Marketing Officer